Skip to content

 TV fit: Pick it for the format.
 Don’t expect open topic control.

 Learning gap: Entertainment first.
-LearnClash wins when missed questions need to return.
+LearnClash wins when missed questions need to return; see the LearnClash vs Jeopardy head-to-head.

 Who Wants to Be a Millionaire: Best Money-Ladder Trivia App